owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 * Components
    * 2 to 4 application servers with 4 sockets and 32GB RAM.
-   * 2 DB servers with 4 sockets and 64GB RAM.
+   * 2 DB servers with 4 sockets and 32GB RAM.
    * 1 HAproxy load balancer with 2 sockets and 16GB RAM.
    * NFS storage server as needed.

 * Operating system
-   Enterprise grade Linux distribution with full support from OS vendor.
-Red Hat Enterprise Linux or SUSE Linux Enterprise Server 12 are recommended.
+   Enterprise-grade Linux distribution with full support from OS vendor.
+We recommend Ubuntu 16.04 LTS.
+Other distributions are also supported (e.g.
+   RedHat or SuSE) but they may not ship all the required dependencies in their official repositories and therefore it may be necessary to enable third party repositories for modules like APCu and Redis.

 * SSL Configuration
    The SSL termination is done in the HAProxy load balancer.
 A standard SSL